Nienormalny/labyrinth-game/README.md

 ![Load created Maps](http://nienormalny.org/labirynt-game/assets/img/loaded-maps.png)

 **Description:**
-- At the top of preview, you can see who was create Labyrinth.
+- On top of the preview, you can see who has created the labyrinth.
-- At the bottom of preview, you can see best scorred person with his/her best time!
+- On the bottom of the preview, you can see the best scored player with his/her best time.

-# Future plans!
+# Future plans:
-- Serverside Database (at the moment it is saved in lockalstorage)
+- Server side database (at the moment it is saved in local storage)
 - 3D models for controllers and teleport option
 - Wall and ground textures
-- Random generated Labyrinth
+- Random generated labyrinth
 - AR for local cooperation with friends
-- Wall tags to mark your orientation (you can lost yourself)
+- Wall tags to mark your orientation (you can lose yourself)
 - Easter eggs!
 For hungry gamers :-)